Find the Truth. Practice Media Literacy. Share the News.

 A 2018 report showed a number of trends that impact our shared understanding of the truth: increasing disagreements about data and facts, blurred lines between people's opinions and reportable facts, and a reduction in trust of previously respected sources of factual information.
 Follow the Facts gives students a chance to practice media literacy skills they can use to help restore a shared understanding of the truth.

-- Standards: iThrive Sim: Follow the Facts and its accompanying facilitator and lesson guides are aligned to core standards and content requirements at the state and national level, as well as to specific social and emotional learning goals.
+Standards: iThrive Sim: Follow the Facts and its accompanying facilitator and lesson plans are aligned to core standards and content requirements at the state and national level, as well as to specific social and emotional learning goals.

-- Curriculum: Follow the Facts comes with lesson guides designed to support media literacy and social and emotional learning before and after the experience.
+Curriculum: Follow the Facts comes with lesson plans and activities designed to support media literacy and social and emotional learning before and after the experience.